 Causes of catatonia

-The causes of catatonic disorders vary from person to person, but researchers believe irregularities in the dopamine, gamma-aminobutyric acid (GABA), and glutamate neurotransmitter systems are the primary cause.
+The causes of catatonic disorders vary from person to person, but believe irregularities in the dopamine, gamma-aminobutyric acid (GABA), and glutamate neurotransmitter systems are the primary cause.

 It isn’t unusual for catatonia to be accompanied by other neurological, psychiatric, or physical conditions.